ucsd-fcrl/DL_WMA_by_VR_Final_v_ZC/README.md

 ## Description
 The clinical problem we tackle is to screen 4DCT cases for LV wall motion abnormality (WMA) in a simple and automatic way.
 We hypothesize that the deep learning (DL) technique can be useful to fulfill this mission.

 4DCT data size is usually too large to fit into the current GPU.
 We solve this problem by leveraging the dynamic volume rendering technique.
 We convert 4DCT into 6 videos of volume-rendered left ventricle beating across one cardiac cycle.
 6 videos have 6 different projection angles corresponding to every 60 degree rotation around the LV axis.
-Such volume rendering videos can accurately represent the high-resolution 4DCT data using highly-compressed data memory.
+Such volume rendering videos can accurately represent the LV wall motion in the high-resolution 4DCT using highly-compressed data memory.

 We then develope a deep learning framework with a pre-trained [Inception V3](https://www.tensorflow.org/api_docs/python/tf/keras/applications/inception_v3/InceptionV3) to extract image features from multiple frames of the volume rendering video, a **LSTM** to incorporate the temporal information and fully-connected layers to regress a binary classification of the WMA presence/absense in the volume rendering video.